openfaas/docs/docs/architecture/watchdog.md

 *Pictured: technical conceptual diagram of the OpenFaaS watchdog during an invocation*

-Technical documentation on the classic watchdog is available belong along with a table with all configuration options.
+Technical documentation on the classic watchdog is available along with a table with all configuration options.

 * [Watchdog README](https://github.com/openfaas/faas/tree/master/watchdog)